Hypergraph reconstruction from dynamics: Discussion

 \section{Discussion}

 The hypergraph reconstruction problem considered here is a special (but very interesting and important) case of data-driven equation discovery.
-Instead of inferring the full equations, we only aim to determine which variables are linked (i.e., inferring the hyperedges).
-Because we only need to know the causal relationship among the variables, our algorithm is much less sensitive to the choice of the nonlinear feature library (compared to, for example, SINDy).
-This allows us to work with interconnected dynamical systems in a model-free fashion that is currently out of reach for standard equation discovery methods.
+Instead of inferring the full equations, we aim to determine which variables are linked (inferring the hyperedges).
+Because we only need to know the causal relationship among the variables, our algorithm is less sensitive to the choice of the nonlinear feature library (compared to, for example, SINDy).
+This allows us to work with high-dimensional and interconnected dynamical systems in a model-free fashion.

 The main strength of THIS is that it can perform robust hypergraph inference with minimal prior knowledge of the underlying system---we only assume that it can be modeled as a set of coupled differential equations.
 Despite the system-agnostic nature of the method, we do have the ability to incorporate additional information about the system as it becomes available.
 For example, if we know that the underlying hypergraph is a simplicial complex, then we can utilize the downward inclusion condition to automatically infer all the lower-order interactions, circumventing one of the limitations of THIS.
 The same is true for hypergraphs for which no lower-order interactions overlap with higher-order interactions (i.e., anti-simplicial complexes and, to first approximation, random sparse hypergraphs).
-Also, if one knows the coupling functions, then they can be passed onto the SINDy algorithm to improve inference.
+If one knows the coupling functions, then this information can be integrated into the sparse regression step to improve inference.